andydomkeu/File-sharing-system/README.md

   - UI aesthetics and usability: modified color schemes, made it more user friendly by adding instructions for use at the bottom and specifying which side is client and server
   - Duplicate Handling: if user tries to perform an upload/download operation on a file that already exists, user is shown an error message and operation is cancelled
   - Selecting a file on one side automatically clears selection on other side to prevent confusion
   - File Preview panel: scrollable text area at the bottom where user can preview files
+  - Hover over upload and download buttons for instructions

 ## How to Run
 1. Clone the repository